Interested in a hands-on learning experience for developing LLM applications?

 NLP requires syntactic and semantic analysis to convert human language into a machine-readable form that can be processed and interpreted.

-Syntactic analysis
+Syntactic Analysis

-Syntactic analysis is the process of analyzing language with its formal grammatical rules.
-It is also known as syntax analysis or parsing formal grammatical rules applied to a group of words but not a single word.
 After verifying the correct syntax, it takes text data as input and creates a structural input representation.
 It creates a parse tree.
 A syntactically correct sentence does not necessarily make sense.
 It needs to be semantically correct to make sense.

-Semantic analysis
+Semantic Analysis

-Semantic analysis is the process of figuring out the meaning of the text.
-It enables computers to interpret the words by analyzing sentence structure and the relationship between individual words of the sentence.
 Because of language’s ambiguous and polysemic nature, semantic analysis is a particularly challenging area of NLP.
 It analyzes the sentence structure, word interaction, and other aspects to discover the meaning and topic of the text.

-NLP tasks and techniques:
+NLP Techniques and Tasks

 Before proceeding further, ensure you run the below code block to install all the dependencies.